This Air Fryer Butternut Squash is perfect to serve up when you’re on the hunt for something quick, easy, and healthy for the whole family!

 I feel like it’s option 2?
 I mean who hates on easy, healthy food?
 NO ONE.

 Plus, it’s almost Thanksgiving.
-Since you will probably be spending your time assembling fancy-food like scalloped sweet potatoes, I thought an easier side might just be right up your ally.
+Since you will probably be spending your time assembling fancy-food like scalloped sweet potatoes or gluten free stuffing I thought an easier side might just be right up your ally.

 Health Benefits of Butternut Squash